MY GROWING STORY

 my love for florals

-Last year my family and I started our first 700 square foot cut flower garden which was a huge success.
-I used the fresh product in my weddings, my everyday arrangements for my local restaurants and for people just driving by!
-This year brings new adventures, including expanding the cut flowers by four new beds.
+My family and I have six 450 foot cut flower beds at our home with a mixture of annuals and perennials.
+I use the fresh product in my weddings, my everyday arrangements for my local restaurants and for people just driving by!
+Each year brings new adventures, including new plantings, changing up the flowers and adding to our ever growing Dahlia collection.
+I also love visiting a few of my favorite cut flower farms when in season.